0chain/blobber/README.md

  ```
 docker network create --driver=bridge --subnet=198.18.0.0/15 --gateway=198.18.0.255 testnet0
 ```
-Note: Run all scripts as sudo
+Note: Run all scripts as sudo .

 2. Set up the block_worker URL

 A block worker URL is a field in the `blobber/config/0chain_validator.yaml` and `blobber/config/0chain_blobber.yaml` configuration files that require the URL of blockchain network you want to connect to.
-For testing purposes we will connect to the beta 0chain network and replace the default URL in blobber/config/0chain_validator.yaml and 0chain_blobber.yaml with the below-mentioned URL.
+For testing purposes we will connect to the demo Züs network and replace the default URL in blobber/config/0chain_validator.yaml and 0chain_blobber.yaml with the below-mentioned URL.
 ```
 block_worker: https://demo.zus.network/dns
 ```
+**Note:** Change the default value of block_worker field with the following: `http://198.18.0.98:9091/` for the local testnet.

 ### Building on standard hardware

-3. Go back to the blobber directory and build blobber containers using the scripts below
+3. Go back to the blobber directory and build blobber containers using the scripts below:
 ```
 ./docker.local/bin/build.base.sh
 ./docker.local/bin/build.blobber.sh